gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/install.md

 ## riscv64-unknown-elf-gcc

 After installing the toolchain, you'll end up with lots of programs prefixed by `riscv64-unknown-elf-`.
-Don't be confused by this unfortunate name, the executables are not as _unknown_ as they pretend to be, and the **64** does not mean it runs only on 64-bits platforms, or that it produces 64-bits only executables.
-Actually, the toolchain produces both 32/64-bits executables, based on `-march` and `-mabi`, and you **do** have to carefully select the proper file to  match the 32/64-bits platform you are using.
-(A more apropriate name would have been `riscv-none-gcc`, but his is another story.)
+Don't be confused by this unfortunate name, the executables are not as _unknown_ as they pretend to be, and the **64** does not mean it runs only on 64-bits platforms, or that it produces 64-bits only binaries.
+Actually, the toolchain produces both 32/64-bits binaries, based on `-march` and `-mabi`.

+Be sure you **do** select carefully the proper release file to  match the 32/64-bits platform you are using.

 ## Download